SMITH-VISION/ping-me-if-you-can/README.md

 ### 2 — Verify HMAC signature

 Below is a **minimal Python 3.10** FastAPI snippet that fulfils Stage 0‑1.
-It follows the user’s preferred typing style (`str | None`) and inline comments explain the logic.

 ```python
 from __future__ import annotations